-The long weekends, it’s something we all count the days down until it arrives!
+The long weekend in Sydney, it’s something we all count the days down until it arrives!
 But, what if there’s some of us out there who just have no money and still want to have a great time on the cheap?
 Fear not, I’ve got you sorted for a fab weekend right in the middle of Sydney!

-Here’s my 16 cheap long weekend ideas: staying in Sydney
+Here’s my 16 cheap long weekend in Sydney ideas!

 1. Bondi Coastal Path